ruuvi/ruuvi.gateway_esp.c/how-to-contribute.md

 1. Once you have opened issue about the feature and @ojousima or @TheSomeMan has approved it in principle, please fork the repository and work on your own fork.

+2. If your work is a simple fix, there's no need for architectural discussion.
+If it is a larger contribution, confirm beforehand where functionality should be.
+The best place might be inside one of the components instead of in main project.
+  - Pay special attention to memory safety, e.g. use `snprintf` instead of `sprintf`, check that pointer is not NULL before dereferencing it etc.
+  - Remember that this is embedded system, ensure that your loops have upper bound and memory gets freed after use.
+  - Run `./scripts/run-clang-format.sh` to format your code.

-2. Once the feature is ready for review, open a Pull Request.
+3. Once the feature is ready for review, open a Pull Request.
 Code is automatically checked by Jenkins: does it compile, do unit tests pass, does it follow the clang-format definitions.
 If Jenkins rejects the pull request for any reason, check the Jenkins log and fix any issues found.
   - If you are not on the list of allowlisted authors, Jenkins will ask admins to verify that your work is safe to run (e.g. no rm -rf / in makefiles).
     - In that case one of the project admins will manually trigger the Jenkins build.

-3. Once Jenkins build passes, request a review from @TheSomeMan.
+4. Once Jenkins build passes, request a review from @TheSomeMan.
 If this is your first time contriburting to this repository, please leave a note saying BSD-3 Licensing is ok for you. e.g. `I am the original author of this work, and I have the right to give the work to this project and agree to BSD-3 License`.

-4. Your work will be discussed for potential changes or fixes, and once the feature and implementation are approved it will be merged to the project.
+5. Your work will be discussed for potential changes or fixes, and once the feature and implementation are approved it will be merged to the project.
 Thanks for the contribution!

 ## Code of Conduct